EthanM84/project-1/README.md

     c.
 The most significant point of data in this graph is when mothers are between the ages of 29-35.
 We not only can see a peak in our relationship but also a significant decline shortly after.
 Babies were, on average, at their heaviest when mothers were at the age of 32, and birth weight experienced a noticeable decline when mothers were between the ages of 32-34.
 This could be merely a coincidence, or potentially external factors related to health affecting the dataset.

+5. Average Baby Weight Per Gender [Ethan]:

+    a.

+6. Average Baby Weight Per Mother's Education Level [Steph]:

+    a.
+Another observation we can infer from the dataset is the trend between baby weight and the mother's education level.
+It seems there is a slight increase in baby weight as the mother continues her education; this might be due to the mother's intiial weight and age (younger mothers in their teens and twenties might weigh less than older mothers in their thirties), but we do see a slight dropoff in weight when a mother has received a doctorate degree.

+    b.
+There are, however, a great number of outliers within the doctorate level of education, which might suggest that women who have children in their later years have extremely varied lifestyles and/or health issues that affect their babies' weight.

+    c.
+Further analysis might look for other factors, such as the amount of stress a mother is under during her schooling, her eating habits, and the amount of exercise she commits to.